6tring/automated-emails/README.md

 When any jobs matching the current date are located, whatever functionality is specified in the coresponding job file is executed; in `sendEmails`, reminder emails are created and sent using the Sendgrid API.

-Lastly, for every job successfully executed, the corresponding `jobDate` is deleted from the database, and Agenda continues running in the background on the `worker.js` process until the next CRON job is executed.
+Lastly, for every job successfully executed, the corresponding `jobDate` is deleted from the database, and Agenda continues running in the background on the `worker` process until the next CRON job is executed.